- Awards + Funding

 I have to come up to campus.
 What is the cost for parking?

-I am an international student who recently arrived in Canada and I’ve been asked to self-isolate.
+I am an international student who will be arriving in Canada and I’ve been asked to self-isolate.
 What does this mean?

 I am an international graduate student and have questions regarding my immigration status (e.g, effect of taking distance learning courses online on my post-graduation work permit and/or can I start my program online from my home country).
 Who should I contact?